Using a CPAP Machine With Oxygen

 Continuous positive airway pressure (CPAP) machines and supplemental oxygen are different forms of treatment for breathing conditions.
-Sometimes, they are used together.
+Sometimes, they're used together.

 What Is the Difference Between CPAP Therapy and Oxygen Therapy?

-Oxygen therapy, on the other hand, supplies the user with nearly pure oxygen.
+Oxygen therapy, on the other hand, supplies the user with nearly pure oxygen, helping increase oxygen saturation in blood for people with low oxygen levels in blood from heart disease or lung conditions.
 In contrast, ordinary air is made up of about 21% oxygen.

-Both PAP machines and oxygen concentrators require a power source and draw in air from the surrounding environment.
-Oxygen tanks do not require power because they are prefilled with oxygen, though they must be refilled or replaced when the oxygen runs out.
+Both PAP machines and oxygen concentrators (machines that deliver pure oxygen extracted from room air) require a power source and draw in air from the surrounding environment.
+Oxygen tanks don't require power because they are prefilled with oxygen, though they must be refilled or replaced when the oxygen runs out.

 CPAP Machines vs. Supplemental Oxygen